Cycling74/ml-ddsp/ReadMe.md

 ## Building
-**Note: this repository has only been tested on Mac.**
+**Note: this repository has only been tested on Mac x86_64 (Intel) and M1 using Rosetta.**

 1. Clone the repository **into Max's Packages folder**.
 If you clone it elsewhere you will need to make an alias to it in your Packages folder.
    The *Packages* folder can be found inside of your *Max 8* folder which is inside of your user's *Documents* folder.
    Make sure you clone recursively so that all sub-modules are properly initiated : `git clone <your repository> --recursive`
-2. Download [LibTorch C++](https://pytorch.org/get-started/locally/), unzip and move the folder into the *source* folder.
+2. Download [LibTorch C++](https://pytorch.org/get-started/locally/) (tested with the following version of LibTorch: Stable 1.12.0 > Mac > LibTorch > C++ > Default), unzip and move the folder into the *source* folder.
+In the Terminal or Console app of your choice, change directories (cd) into *source/libtorch/lib* and run `xattr -d -r com.apple.quarantine .` to avoid getting the `*.dylib cannot be opened because the developer cannot be verified` error.
-3. In the Terminal or Console app of your choice, change directories (cd) into the min-starter folder you cloned/installed in step 0.
+3. In the Terminal or Console app of your choice, change directories (cd) into the *ml-ddsp* root folder.
-4. `mkdir build` to create a folder with your various build files
+4. Run `mkdir build` to create a folder with your various build files.
-5. `cd build` to put yourself into that folder
+5. Run `cd build` to put yourself into that folder.
 6. Now you can generate the projects for your choosen build environment:

 ### Mac

+*only tested on Mac x86_64 (Intel) and M1 using Rosetta*

 Run `cmake -G Xcode ..`